-Your slate provides the director with crucial information about your acing capabilities.
-Most of the reasons why a director goes through your slate is based on whether you physicality fit the role you are auditioning for.
+Your slate provides the director with crucial information about your acting capabilities.
+Most of the reasons why a director goes through your slate is based on whether you physicality fit the role you’re auditioning for.
 Your slate, your presence, and how you appear on camera is considered afterwards.
-Just by telling your name, age, and passion seems exceedingly simple but provides crucial information about your self-confidence and personality.
+Just by saying your name, age, and passion seems exceedingly simple but provides crucial information about your self-confidence and personality.

 As with every kind of audition regardless of what it’s for, it is near impossible to accurately determine what a director is looking for in an audition.
-However, that’s not the case for our young acting class’s entrance tryout.
-Our tryout directors are looking for one simple thing which is “Enthusiasm.”
+However, that’s not the case for our acting classes in Los Angeles.
+Our tryout directors are looking for one simple thing which is enthusiasm.

-Our tryout directors are looking for candidates that have the motivation to be better, are enthusiastic, are willing to have fun, and have the ability to work with others as a team.
+Our Los Angeles tryout directors are looking for candidates that have the motivation to be better, are enthusiastic, are willing to have fun, and have the ability to work with others as a team.
 To become a successful actor, one must like auditioning above all else.
-If you don’t, chances are you will never make it big!
-The acting class is much like an initial audition where you are taught how to listen, follow instructions, and get used to speaking in front of large crowds as well as learning the A – Z of the auditioning process.
+If you don’t, chances are you’ll never make it big.
+The acting class is much like an initial audition where you’re taught how to listen, follow instructions, and get used to speaking in front of large crowds as well as learning the A – Z of the auditioning process.